 Living In A Small House With A Family

 I’ll start off by listing all of the inhabitants of our home.
-As far as humans go, there’s myself (Cheryl), my husband (Mike), and our three children, Noah (18), Ollie (13) and Benji (9).
-We share our 1,100 sq. ft. home with our two dogs (one small, one medium), over a dozen fish (most of which are housed in a 6-foot long tank), and a crawdad who lives in a small tank on my kitchen counter.
-Because, where else would I put him?
+As far as humans go, there’s myself, my husband, and our three children, Noah, Ollie, and Benji.
+We share our 1,100 sq. ft. home with our two dogs (one small, one medium), over a dozen fish (most of which are housed in a 6-foot long tank), and an adorable bearded dragon who thinks he’s a frog.

 Throughout the Spring and Summer, the population of our home usually grows in the form of furry/slithery critters.
 In the past, we’ve adopted snakes, pond fish, toads, birds, stray kittens and even a baby owl.
 Don’t worry, we never keep them.
 We simply observe them, rehabilitate them, re-home them or release them back into the wild.